postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 ## Adding contract advice programmatically

-Like any advice, you can add a contract to a parameter, field, or property from your aspect's `BuildAspect` method using the <xref:Metalama.Framework.Advising.IAdviceFactory.AddContract*> method.
+Like any advice, you can add a contract to a parameter, field, or property from your aspect's `BuildAspect` method using the <xref:Metalama.Framework.Advising.AdviserExtensions.AddContract*> method.

 > [!NOTE]
 > When possible, provide all contracts to the same method from a single aspect.
 This approach yields better compile-time performance than using several aspects.